predoiua/infrastructure/vi/viHowTo.md

 #jump between them
 'a
 'b
-:'a'b d # this will delete everything between marks a and b
+'ad'b # this will delete everything between marks a and b
 ~~~

 - insert from OS commands